 We have a dedicated Learning and Development department that work alongside our skilled and experienced staff, providing a full range of workforce development opportunities to our own staff, and externally, locally, regionally, nationally and internationally.
 Considerable investment enables the school to share knowledge and expertise, and supports our intent to embed as a Centre of Excellence.
 The school is involved in pioneering research in our field of SEMH and ensures this is used innovatively, and delivered across SEN, maximising the progress of all students, and ensuring a social return on investment.
 We share through training and by upskilling, delivering qualifications and as a Centre of Excellence, we deliver training to families, schools, colleges, Universities, NQT’s, SENCo’s, PRU’s/Alternative Provision, and Local Authorities.
 We have a track record over a number of years, delivering a cohesive response to the needs of students in various settings and through a range of approaches.

-Our lead trainer has a wealth of knowledge and experience working in SEND settings and is an Executive member of SEBDA.
 All our trainers are active practitioners and specialists in their field.
 We deliver a range of courses throughout the academic year to external agencies at our training venue and within the schools’ own setting.
 In addition, we provide support through quality assurance and organisational visits, behaviour audits and much more.
 We offer peer to peer support and coaching to leaders regionally and nationally, and offer our expertise

 How we currently achieve this